-This Galaxy S5 trick is an old one, but a good one.
-And it's one you'll certainly want to use.
+Want to take a screenshot on your Galaxy S5 or Galaxy S5 Active?
+It's just a couple buttons — or a swipe — away.
+And it's a feature you'll certainly want to use.
 For those of you who are coming to the Samsung Galaxy S5 from another Samsung Galaxy phone, you'll be right at home here.
 Taking a screenshot on the Galaxy S5 is exactly the same.

 But for those of you who are coming over from an iPhone or another Android phone, it's a slightly different procedure.
 And Samsung's got one really cool trick up its sleeve.
 (Note that these methods also work on the more rugged Galaxy S5 Active.)